ribtoks/tdg-github-action/README.md

         ADD_LIMIT: 1
         CLOSE_LIMIT: 1
         ROOT: "src"
+        PROJECT_COLUMN_ID: 824533
         INCLUDE_PATTERN: "\\.(cpp|h)$"
 ```

 > **NOTE:** Keep in mind that you have to escape slashes in regex patterns when putting them to yaml

+In order to get a column ID, you can go to your project and press "Copy column link" in the column 3 dots menu.

 ### TODO comments